What Happens When You Die?

 Maybe when we’re gone from this world, that’s it.
 Game over.
 The end.
 Most atheists and even some religions hold this point of view.

-In many ways the lack of belief in an afterlife frees us from some of the conventional bonds of society.
+In many ways, the lack of belief in an afterlife frees us from some of the conventions of society.
 Some people assume that means atheists and other nonbelievers see themselves free to commit any evil act they wish, but that’s usually far from the case.
-Most people with such beliefs prefer to choose to do the right thing simply because it’s the right thing, not because of some specter of religious damnation hanging over their head.
+Most people with such beliefs prefer to choose to do the right thing simply because it’s the right thing, not because of some specter of religious damnation hanging over their heads.